urma/github-actions-publishing/README.md

 * Contributors must be invited and granted **triage** role, rather than **write** role (which seems very counter-intuitive); users with **triage** roles can create forks and submit pull requests via those, but cannot commit directly to the repository
+* Contributors must enable workflows from forked repositories to be executed, or any branch protection criteria which requires successful automated testing will never execute and merges will be blocked indefinitely